OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 When a reference is first allocated, it does not have a pointee.
 The reference is :term:`uninitialized` or simply "bad".
-A dereference operation on a bad reference is a serious runtime error.
+Dereferencing a bad reference is a serious runtime error.
 The dereference operation will crash or halt immediately.
 Each reference must be assigned a pointee before it can support dereference operations.